samsam6414/samsam6414/README.md

 - 👋 Hi, I’m sam
 - 🌱 I’m currently studying for my master's degree in EE at TKU.
-- 👀 I’m studying in ML and CNN
+- 👀 I’m studying in ML,CNN and GAN
 - 📫 How to reach me samsam6414@gmail.com

 <!---